rosyberti/website/python-course/strings.md

 The string syntax that we have explored so far in this lesson _only works for single-line strings_.
 Fortunately, the syntax for multi-line strings is similar - and, interestingly enough, we've already discussed it in this course!

 The multi-line comments that we explored previously were actually just multi-line strings included in the codebase.
-The strings aren't used for anything, so they're funcitnoally equivalent to comments.
+The strings aren't used for anything, so they're functionally equivalent to comments.

 In case you've forgotten, we created these multi-line comments (now multi-line strings) using triple-quotes, like this: